Kapeli/Dash-User-Contributions/docsets/Netty/README.md

-Netty5 Docset
+Netty Docset
 =======================

-Netty5 Docset for Dash(http://kapeli.com/dash)
+Netty Docset for Dash(http://kapeli.com/dash)

 Information
 =======================

-This is a documentation for [Netty5][1] library.
+This is a documentation for [Netty][1] library.

 Netty is an asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.